Module scenariogeneration.xosc.xosc_reader

 def load_catalog(self, catalog_reference, catalog_path):

-"""CatalogLoader makes it possible to read certain elements from a catalog
+"""CatalogLoader makes it possible to read certain elements from a

 Parameters